TEEs-projects/Time-manipulation-Attack/README.md

 ## **1 Description**<a id="chapter-000"></a>
 **Built for research use**: a novel attack series on OpenEthereum, an implementation of Proof-of-Authority Aura.

+**Built for research use**: This tool is designed for research purposes and is capable of conducting a novel series of attacks on OpenEthereum, an implementation of Proof-of-Authority Aura.

-* Fully reproduce the attacks in research paper.
-* Source code with historic data.
+* It enables complete reproducibility of the attacks presented in the research paper and includes source code with historical data.
-* Three separate attacks.
-* Local test avaliable.
+* The tool consists of three distinct attacks and offers a local test environment for ease of use.

 ## **2 Getting Started**<a id="chapter-001"></a>